Are you considering becoming a veterinarian but aren’t sure how to start? We’ll cover how to become a vet, your daily responsibilities, and more!

 Some states have additional requirements to obtain veterinary licensure beyond taking the NAVLE.
 To ensure you’ve completed all the necessary steps, check your state requirements before applying for positions.

 Although you’ve completed the necessary veterinary education requirements, you can attend a residency program after completing vet school if you want to specialize.
 Residency isn’t necessary to begin practicing as a vet, but it can help you obtain positions tailored to your interests with higher pay.

 The AVMA currently recognizes 22 veterinary specialty organizations.
-Between these organizations, there are 46 distinct AVMA-Recognized Veterinary Specialties.
-The veterinary specialty organizations recognized by the AVMA are he:
+Between these organizations, there are 46 distinct AVMA-recognized veterinary specialties.
+The veterinary specialty organizations recognized by the AVMA are:

 Each AVMA-recognized specialty organization contains a directory with excellent specialty programs.
 When applying for a specialty program, it’s critical to ensure you meet all of the eligibility requirements.
 For more information on veterinary specialties, take a look at the AVMA’s specialty information page.

 Once you’ve completed all these steps, you’re ready to begin applying for jobs.
 Ensure you consistently update your CV throughout your veterinary education path, so it’s ready when the time comes.

 Regularly updating your CV through these steps also ensures you don’t accidentally omit important experiences or information.

 Learning how to get into a veterinary program is one part of the equation, but figuring out how to afford it is another.